Quramy/lerna-yarn-workspaces-example/README.md

 }
 ```

-The above setting means `import { awesomeFn } from "@quramy/x-core"` is mapped to `import { awesomeFn } from "../../x-core/src"`.
+The above setting means `import { awesomeFn } from "@quramy/x-core"` is mapped to `import { awesomeFn } from "../../x-core/src"`(it's relative from "packages/x-cli/src/main.ts").
 In other words, path mapping allows to treat developing packages' sources as published(compiled) modules.